yourlabs/django-rules-light/README.rst

 .. image:: https://img.shields.io/pypi/v/django-rules-light.svg
     :target: https://crate.io/packages/django-rules-light

 This is a simple alternative to django-rules.
-The core difference is that it uses as registry that can be modified on runtime, instead of database models.
+Its core difference is that it does not rely on models.
+Instead, it uses a registry which can be modified at runtime.

-One of the goal is to enable developpers of external apps to make rules, depend on it, while allowing a project to override rules.
+One of its goals is to enable developers of external apps to make rules, depend on it, while allowing a project to override rules.

 Example ``your_app/rules_light_registry.py``: